We are grateful to OABC Premium Member Clyde & Co for the following information, which they prepared as a benefit to OABC site visitors.

 Oman has established a special economic zone and three free zones.
 Each free zone is established by a special law prescribing the permitted activities and special benefits.
 While there are some differences, the free zones generally allow 100% foreign ownership of companies, lower Omanization requirements, no minimum capital investment requirements, duty free imports and exports, tax free holidays, and no restrictions on repatriation of capital, profits or investments.

-SEZD is positioned next to the Port of Duqm, and has one of the largest dry dock and ship building facilities in the Middle East.
+SEZAD is positioned next to the Port of Duqm, and has one of the largest dry dock and ship building facilities in the Middle East.
 With access to the Asian and African markets, it is a regional hub for maritime transportation and logistics services.
-SEZD is open to foreign investment in industries such as petrochemicals, mineral resources, fisheries, warehousing, manufacturing, agribusiness, and medium and heavy industries.
-Notably, SEZD has recently become the site of a US $3.1 billion China-Omani Industrial Park.
+SEZAD is open to foreign investment in industries such as petrochemicals, mineral resources, fisheries, warehousing, manufacturing, agribusiness, and medium and heavy industries.
+Notably, SEZAD has recently become the site of a US $3.1 billion China-Omani Industrial Park.

 Salalah Free Zone